pjdevs/pjdevs.github.io/content/alka.md

 ## My contribution to the project

-I spent the main part of the development working on the new system currency system *"Creep Units"* in tandem with the new store *"Alchemy Lab"* which will let players revive others and buy weapons and abilities.
+I spent the main part of the development working on the new currency system *"Creep Units"* in tandem with the new store *"Alchemy Lab"* which will let players revive others and buy weapons and abilities.

 ### Currency system

-A new featured was designed by our team during the prototyping phase.
-Players should be able to loot currency on the existing and future ennemies in the game, grab them, drop it and use it in the Lab.
+A new feature was designed by our team during the prototyping phase.
+Players should be able to loot currency on the existing and future enemies in the game, grab them, drop it and use it in the Lab.
 Players can carry one type at a time among 4 planned types of currency (Fire, Water, Wind, Earth) like a tank/stack.

 #### Loot Component